jnslmk/PixelBridge/README.md

 - Decide whether to add buttons directly to PCB
 - Pluggable or screw terminals for data and power supply
 - Use ESP32 or ESP32-S3
-- Use resetable or ATO fuses
+- Use resettable or ATO fuses

 ## Related Boards
 - https://github.com/bobko69/8PortLEDDistro